adamsoutar/bpm/README.md

 ## Installation

-Download the latest release .zip file from the [releases page](https://github.com/Adybo123/BeatSaberFullAuto/releases), and unzip it.
-Run "bpmInstaller.exe", and press one button to install the loader.
+Download the latest release .zip file from the [releases page](https://github.com/Adybo123/BeatSaberFullAuto/releases) and unzip it.
+Run ```bpmInstaller.exe``` and press one button to install the loader.

 ## Adding mods